 In recent years, the government has prioritized hiring local talent over expat talent, except where there is any skills shortage.
 So, large banks undergoing digital transformation, for example, are still looking at expat expertise due to the lack of good local candidates.
 But otherwise, local executives, particularly those that have studied or worked abroad and have international exposure, are in demand.
 For expat executives, it’s tougher due to the initiative, but again, those who have been here a long time and integrated well into the Vietnamese culture, have an advantage over the rest.

 The main challenge for both local and expat executives is the new normal, post-pandemic.
 Recruitment processes have moved online, so networking; a defined online presence; and video communication skills, have never been more important.
 Interviewing over Zoom is a new skill that candidates are learning quickly, and we’re seeing a sharp rise in top candidates taking courses in that and other digital proficiencies to improve their chances.
 Again, the early adopters, those who maintain their LinkedIn profile and reach out frequently, will have a competitive edge over other job seekers.

 In the market, it’s the organisations that have acclimatised quickly to the new ways of working that have performed well.
 Those who either pivoted into digital or increased their ecommerce presence have moved ahead of the competition, and those already in tech are taking advantage of the ongoing rise in online communication usage.
 It’s a similar story for Executives too, and those individuals who have adapted easily should see more opportunities than others this year.
 Digital is reshaping the business landscape worldwide with online interviewing and working from home here to stay for the foreseeable future.
-Now is the time for Executives to embrace that, because hiring and networking isn’t going to stop just because it can no longer be done face-to-face.Posted 5 months ago
+Now is the time for Executives to embrace that, because hiring and networking isn’t going to stop just because it can no longer be done face-to-face.Posted over 1 year ago